 St. Johns Basilica

 Crucified Hz.
-Jesus entrusts the Virgin Mary to his favourite young apostle St. John.
+Jesus entrusts the Virgin Mary to his favorite young apostle St. John.
 From Jerusalem to the Virgin Mary and Ephesus (Selcuk), St. John lives and dies here.
 A mausoleum and St Johns Basilica are built in his memory at the place where he died.
 Later, he had it built-in memory of the famous Byzantine emperor Justinian and his wife Theodora Finans, which was a great project

 History of the Basilica of St John